We’re Here to Help

 The Sexual Violence Prevention and Support Centre is here to help and support students, staff and faculty at the University of Toronto who have been affected by sexual violence or sexual harassment.

 We’re here to help you understand, access and navigate supports such as counselling, medical services, academic or workplace accommodations, financial aid and legal aid.

-This short video (about 1 min 30 sec) provides a quick overview of the Sexual Violence Prevention and Support Centre and what we do.
+This short video provides a quick overview of the Sexual Violence Prevention and Support Centre and what we do.
 It describes how we support the University of Toronto community (students, staff, faculty and librarians) on all three campuses, what to expect when someone reaches out to us, and how to contact us.

-All information regarding the University’s response to the COVID-19 coronavirus can be found on the University of Toronto website.
-Please also refer to the Frequently Asked Questions from the U of T community about the COVID-19 which are regularly updated.
+All information regarding the University’s response to the COVID-19 pandemic and its requirements to be on campus can be found on the University of Toronto website.
+Please also refer to the Frequently Asked Questions from the U of T community about COVID-19 which are regularly updated.

 We encourage our community to check this website frequently for up-to-date information.